 What should you include in your food stockpile, be it for survival or for the winter?
 A very good question.

 You want the food to be healthy and feed your family and you don’t know exactly what the emergency may be so you have to plan ahead.
 In a medium or long-term survival situation, you may not have running water, electricity, or a means to cook and prepare the food if you haven’t planned ahead.
-In our area we often get blizzards and are snowed in for a few days to occasionally a week or more.

 Choosing Foods That Will Last

 When properly stored, many may last as long as 20 years and still retain their nutritional value and taste.
 It’s also important to note that not all food that is labeled “Survival Food” will work for your particular situation.